Are You Lonesome Tonight?: Composition and early versions

-Elvis Presley's version
+Elvis Presley version

 In the final months of his service in the United States Army, Elvis Presley began experimenting with new material in anticipation of his return to recording.
 His first recording session was scheduled for March 20, 1960, and RCA's Studio B had recently been equipped with a new three-track recorder.
 To improve the recording of Presley's voice, engineer Bill Porter had Telefunken U-47 microphones installed.
 A follow-up session was scheduled for April.

-During the selection of material for the sessions, Presley's manager, Colonel Tom Parker, suggested "Are You Lonesome Tonight?".
+During the selection of material for the sessions, Presley's manager, Colonel Tom Parker, suggested "Are You Lonesome Tonight?"
 The favorite song of Parker's wife, Marie Mott (who knew the song from Gene Austin's act, since he was also managed at the time by her husband), it was the only time he intervened in Presley's choice of repertoire.
-Presley returned to the studio with his band, consisting of Scotty Moore, drummer D. J. Fontana, pianist Floyd Cramer, guitarist Hank Garland, bassist Bobby Moore, percussionist Buddy Harman, and the Jordanaires, on April 3.
+Presley returned to the studio with his band, consisting of Scotty Moore and Hank Garland on guitar, D. J. Fontana on drums, Floyd Cramer on piano, Bob Moore on bass, Buddy Harman on percussion, and the Jordanaires on background vocals, recorded on April 3.

-After the eight songs Parker needed for Elvis Is Back! were recorded, Presley moved on to his manager's request.
-At 4 am on April 4, the singer began recording "Are You Lonesome Tonight?", accompanied by acoustic guitar, drums, bass, and the backup group.
+After the eight songs Parker needed for Elvis Is Back! were recorded, Presley moved on to his manager Parker's request.
+At 4 a.m. on April 4, the singer began recording "Are You Lonesome Tonight?", accompanied by acoustic guitar, drums, bass, and the backup group.
 He asked everyone else in the studio to leave the session, told Chet Atkins to turn the lights out, and performed the song with the spoken bridge.
-After the second take, Presley said to producer Steve Sholes, "Throw that tune out; I can't do it justice".
+After the second take, Presley said to producer Steve Sholes, "Throw that tune out; I can't do it justice."
 Sholes told engineer Bill Porter to ignore Presley's order and asked the singer to do a new take, explaining that the Jordanaires had bumped into their microphone stand while recording in the dark.
-Presley performed the song once more, and that take became the master for the single.
+As a result, Presley performed the song once more, and that take became the master for the single.